LockeDWilliaN/ecoStock/README.md

 # ecoStock
 Personal project: Inventory Management System

-More features and code changes soon
+There will be additional features and updates to the code in the soon.